odoo/documentation/content/developer/reference/frontend/javascript_modules.rst

          // some code here
          return something;
      });

-- finally, the last argument is a function which defines the module.
-Its return value is the value of the module, which may be passed to other modules requiring it.
-Note that there is a small exception for asynchronous modules, see the next section.

 If an error happens, it will be logged (in debug mode) in the console: